amitsharma4567/algosearch/README.md

 ## About AlgoSearch

 AlgoSearch is a dynamic search engine designed to streamline your journey through the world of algorithmic problems.
-Powered by Selenium, Express, TF-IDF, and Next.js, this tool enhances your problem-solving experience.
+Powered by Selenium, Express, TF-IDF, this tool enhances your problem-solving experience.

 ## Features